Available Events

 Event Payload Reference

 All webhooks follow a consistent structure.
-The payload always includes:
+The payload always includes:- event: The type of event that triggered the webhook.

 - call: Complete call object matching our API response format.